Lyle, Lyle, Crocodile (soundtrack): Background

-The directors Will Speck and Josh Gordon had zeroed in songwriters Benj Pasek and Justin Paul, known for their work in La La Land (2016) and The Greatest Showman (2018), understanding the importance of the project as a musical.
-During the production, Pasek and Paul agreed to executively produce the film as the premise of a singing crocodile, made the film "exciting".
-But, with Mendes, being the voice actor, the duo "blended musical theater with contemporary pop, aiming to create something with his voice".
-The duo then brought an array of writers: Ari Afsar, Emily Gardner Xu Hall, Mark Sonnenblick, and Joriah Kwamé, to write the tunes for the album.
+Directors Will Speck and Josh Gordon zeroed in on songwriters Benj Pasek and Justin Paul, known for their work on La La Land (2016) and The Greatest Showman (2017), understanding the importance of the project as a musical.
+During production, Pasek and Paul joined the film as executive producers, saying that the premise of a singing crocodile made the film "exciting".
+With Shawn Mendes voicing Lyle, the duo "blended musical theater with contemporary pop, aiming to create something with his voice".
+The duo then brought in Ari Afsar, Emily Gardner Xu Hall, Mark Sonnenblick, and Joriah Kwamé to write songs for the album.
 The writers and musicians had to collaborate remotely using Google Docs and Zoom, due to COVID-19 pandemic.
 Will Speck and Josh Gordon had worked on mostly diegetic music, with Mendes performing the majority of the tracks as a singing crocodile.

 The first track written for the film, was "Take a Look at us Now" performed by Javier Bardem as Hector, a showman and magician, which was a "charming and energetic anthem".
 Pasek wanted an energetic number, which also reflects the relationship between Lyle, Hector, and Josh (Winslow Fegley), with Kwamé suggesting the hook line, gave the song "the fire element which needed".
 The second song "Rip Up the Recipe" is an upbeat number performed by Constance Wu who plays Mrs. Primm, Josh's mother.
 While the song originally had lyrics reflecting her passion for cooking, in the film, Primm was revealed to be a cookbook author, hence they accommodated the lyrics to suit her character.
-Another ballad song "Carried Away", according to Pasek and Paul, "encapsulates the movie’s central theme of belonging", as in a sequence, Lyle is in a Zoo, "and the lyrics reflect his desire to live free".
-Pasek says "It’s this character trying not to give in to sadness instead of indulging in a feeling".
+Another ballad song "Carried Away", according to Pasek and Paul, "encapsulates the movie's central theme of belonging", as in a sequence, Lyle is in a Zoo, "and the lyrics reflect his desire to live free".
+Pasek says "It's this character trying not to give in to sadness instead of indulging in a feeling".

-The executive producer Ian Eisendrath said "Since Lyle can only communicate through singing, Shawn’s delivery of every note, rhythm, and lyric needed to function on two levels – letting us into Lyle’s interior life and deepening and furthering his character and story."
+The executive producer Ian Eisendrath said "Since Lyle can only communicate through singing, Shawn's delivery of every note, rhythm, and lyric needed to function on two levels – letting us into Lyle's interior life and deepening and furthering his character and story."
 Kwamé also opined that Mendes' expressions at the end of his phrases "works well for musical theater".
 Mendes felt that writing music for a film was a challenging, as well as an inspiring process, but also said "The hardest part though is that when you are singing for a film instead of your own album, you really have to ace the nuances of the emotion behind every lyric and every note and match it to how the character will be portraying it on screen.
 That was a learning experience."
 He also felt "really comfortable" on voicing the titular crocodile as it sings throughout the film.